-Upon entry into the PhD program students are initially advised by the Graduate Admissions and Advising Committee (GAAC).
-In order to facilitate the advising process, all new graduate students are required to take Graduate Entrance Exams (mentioned above) prior to enrollment in a course program.
+Upon entry into the Ph.D. program students are initially advised by the Graduate Admissions and Advising Committee (GAAC).
+In order to facilitate the advising process, all new graduate students are required to take Graduate Entrance Exams (see II, A. Entrance Exams, above) prior to enrollment in a course program.
 Once the examination results are known, each new student will meet with the GAAC to discuss a course program for the coming academic year.
-The GAAC will continue to oversee the student's progress and be available for informal advising until such time as a Research Adviser and Dissertation Advisory Committee are selected.
+The GAAC will continue to oversee the student's progress and be available for informal advising until such time as a Research Adviser is selected.
 The student may contact the GAAC with any advising questions throughout their time in the program.